 Is the book well-written?

-Writing is hard work and publishing a book is an accomplishment.
-I’m not interested in putting a writer down.
-I’m not afraid to critique a book, but that’s not the best use of my time.
-I prefer to focus on books that bring something new to the table, challenge my ideas, and advance my practice.
+Writing demands hard work, and publishing any book represents a genuine accomplishment.
+I’m not interested in tearing writers down.
+Whilst I’m not afraid to critique books when necessary, that’s rarely the best use of my time.
+I prefer focusing on works that contribute something fresh, challenge my thinking, and advance my practice.

 The photograph shows what is a rare copy of my Wiccan Roots.
 My surname is Heselton not Hestleton.
 The publishers corrected that very quickly such that I suspect the mis-spelt copies are very valuable ( like the Post Office Mauritius stamps!